 Access to information and knowledge are important drivers for the sustainable development of communities and industries.
 While Malaysia has embraced a knowledge-intensive society, the water sector has remained a low user of knowledge.
 There is a lack of understanding of the value of water among all segments of the population.
 As such, water resources in the country have been taken for granted and has been prone to wastage and the water basins have been a source of contamination and pollution.
 In many instances, the water resources have been treated as garbage dumping grounds by people and industry.
-Lack of civic consciousness on the value of these water basins has resulted in many of the rivers and other water resources being contaminated and a source of constant water disruptions.
-The state of the current water sector is attributed to low investments in education and training to nurture the next-generation leaders who will harness, manage, and derive a better return on value from the water resources of the country.
+Lack of civic consciousness on the value of these water basins has resulted in many of the rivers and other water sector is attributed to low investments in education and training to nurture the next-generation leaders who will harness, manage, and derive a better return on value from the water resources of the country.
 In the nation's endeavour to transform the Malaysian water sector into a viable economic sector, "knowledge" which includes civic consciousness on the value of water, innovative ideas, information, and best practices related to water must be capitalised.
 However, Malaysia is currently facing a talent shortage in the water sector, characterised by a lack of a high-skilled labour force in key focus areas that are essential to transform the water sector into a knowledge-driven sector.